 - No fees for exceeding a certain transaction number

 - No fees to deposit, withdraw, or transfer money

 - No fees for falling below a minimum balance

-Banks are, on the other hand, allowed to charge fees for certain activities not directly related to the account itself.
+Banks are allowed to charge fees for certain activities not directly related to the checking account itself.
 Those include:

 - ATM fees